 With an Ultraviolet (UV) Germicidal Lamp you will not just remove airborne contaminants, you will destroy them.
 Mold and bacteria can easily grow on air conditioning coils as a result of normal condensation that takes place during the cooling process.
 A UV Germicidal Lamp is designed to kill that mold and bacteria by breaking down its DNA.
 The elimination of mold and bacteria will reduce your family’s risk of allergic reactions and illnesses as well as get rid of foul odors.

-Carbon monoxide, also known as the silent killer, can pose a serious threat in some instances and is yet another reason to have your furnace and water heater inspected by Small Solutions, LLC Heating and Air Conditioning Services.
+Carbon monoxide, also known as the silent killer, can pose a serious threat in some instances and is yet another reason to have your furnace and water heater inspected by Small Solutions, LLC Heating, and Air Conditioning Services.
 A carbon monoxide detector is a wise investment.
-Small Solutions, LLC Heating and Air Conditioning Services offers a high quality carbon monoxide detector that has a 5-year warranty.
+Small Solutions, LLC HVAC offers a high-quality carbon monoxide detector that has a 5-year warranty.